Revv

 problem

 Most trip-tracking software feels built for someone else: insurers, fleet managers, or car companies.
-Drivers who want useful trip data often get surveillance incentives or bloated enterprise tooling.
+Drivers who want useful trip data often get surveillance incentives, speed-bragging surfaces, or bloated enterprise tooling.

 context

-Revv is aimed at drivers who care about their trips and vehicles, but do not want every mile converted into an insurance product.
+Revv is aimed at drivers who care about their trips, vehicles, and habits, but do not want every mile converted into an insurance score or every leaderboard to reward risky behavior.

 what I built